ethereum-optimism/community-hub/src/docs/developers/l2/dev-node.md

 | The Underlying L1 Ethereum network     | 9545                 |

+For a rich (in pretend ETH) testing account use the mnemonic `test test test test test test test test test test test junk`.

 ### Accessing the Logs

 The logs appear on the command-line window used for the `docker-compose up`